Skip to content

 “How is Maria?”
 Rudy asked before forking some more sharply dressed lettuce and cabbage.

 “Cabin fever,” Vitaly said, blowing on his tea.
 “She made me go out in the blizzard for more flour so she could bake all week.
 Bread, rolls, cake—that’s almost all I ate.
 The twins are a blessing.
-Ksenochka and Rudolf are patient, happy… and fascinated by the presence of a new human, a person smaller than them.”
+Ksenochka and Rudolf are patient, happy… and fascinated by the presence of a new human, a person smaller than themselves.”

 “Baby sleeping?”
 Saran asked.